UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Always close the cold water valve and open the faucet to relieve pressure before starting any plumbing work.

-Step 2: Mount the Filter System
+2. Mount the Filter Housing

 Illustration comparing permanent and renter-friendly mounting options for an under-sink water filter.